by Cathi Stevenson

 Part of the Build Your Book Series for indie authors / self-publishers

-Over the years, I’ve developed a file of information that I send to all of my clients as we’re nearing that part of the project.
+Over the years, I’ve developed a file of information that I send to all of my book cover design clients as we’re nearing the spine and back cover parts of the project.
 These are just guidelines, but for the typical 6 x 9 book this is what I have found works best, and what I share with my clients: